amoekesch/vscode-ext-escn/README.md

 # Language support for Eyelit Scenario Script in VSCode
 This should provide every scenario noob as well as the nerdy scenario modeler with a solid list of auto-complete snippets and syntax highlighting to avoid commonly made errors or typos.
-As a list of basic views is provided with a short description, it might even help all noobs out there to identify the right view, at least for simple modeling tasks.
+As a list of basic views is provided with a short description, it might even help all noobs out there to identify the correct view and parameters to use.

 ## Features
 ### IntelliSense